Enrichment Classes vs Home Learning: What Works for K1-K2 Kids

 Home learning alternative (QuizKin Premium + library card + art supplies + weekly swimming): $100 to $300 per month

 The savings: $500 to $900 per month, or $6,000 to $10,800 per year.
-Over the K1-K2 period, that is $12,000 to $21,600 — enough to fund a family holiday, start an education savings fund, or simply reduce financial stress.
+Over the full K1-K2 stretch, that's $12,000 to $21,600 — enough for a family holiday, a solid start to an education savings fund, or simply less financial stress at the end of every month.

 How to Decide: A Framework